 How to Calculate Rent Prices

-Calculate rent prices for your property looking at other rental listings in the same area.
+Calculate rent prices for your property, looking at other rental listings in the same area.
 To come up with a proper rent estimate, you'll want to look at properties that are similar to your own.
-Look at apartments or houses that have the same number of bedrooms and bathrooms to determine how much you should be charging for your rental property.
+Look at apartments or houses with the same number of bedrooms and bathrooms to determine how much you should be charging for your rental property.
 Looking at rent statistics in the area is the best way to calculate rent prices for your own property.

-Start with a good rent estimate, and start making a profit off of your real estate investment.
+Start with a reasonable rent estimate.
+Over time both your rental and the market will change.
+If you keep up on improvements and adjust rent accordingly, you'll start making a profit off your real estate investment.